mohamedamine99/My-pipeline-for-data-preprocessing-for-image-classification-tasks/README.md

 # My-pipeline-for-data-preprocessing-for-image-classification-tasks
 Data collection and preprocessing: This includes collecting a large dataset of labeled images, and then preprocessing the images by resizing, normalizing, and augmenting them to ensure that the model is not overfitting.
+The functions below are most useful when there are no pandas dataframes provided and you do not want or need to work with dataframes, instead work directly with files and directory classes.

 ## Table of contents